Srushti104/Big-data-systems/Assignment 1/AWS/README.md

 * Python script to read HDF5 file.
 > ```h5_read_file.py```.
+>
 * Python script to read and sample data in HDF5 file based on year and month.
 > ```read_h5.py```.
+>
 From above script we can find the list of filename and index.
-With these details we can run the script
+With these details we can run the script.
 > ```save_g5_img.py```